VandiKond/server_prototype/README.md

 ## How to run the project?

-- If you want to run the tests, i've made write in the console `go test`
+- If you want to run the tests I've made, write in the console `go test`
 ____

 - You can also edit and run the main.go file